 Earlier this week, Vermont's own Bernie Sanders introduced a Veterans Affairs bill in the U.S. Senate that would address many of the shortfalls in the care we provide for our wounded warriors.
-At $30 billion over the next 10 years, it's not cheap, but Sanders, who is the head of the Senate Veteran's Affairs Committee, said he is open to paying for the measure with savings from winding down the global war on terror (which the bean counters call "overseas contingency operations").

 "Yes, it costs money, but these are sensible provisions and something that our veterans are entitled to," he said during a press conference on Jan.
 22. "I think the majority of Americans would agree with me."

 The legislation would also repeal a controversial pension cut for younger military retirees that Congress and President Obama approved in the budget deal last month, in addition to expanding certain veterans benefits, such as dental and medical care, education and caretaker stipends.

 "I feel very comfortable saying a modest amount of this money can be used for the people who defend us," said Sanders.